-I like to my Chili Chicken with a ton of cucumbers and a heaping scoop of steamy coconut rice.
+I like to my Chilli Chicken with a ton of cucumbers and a heaping scoop of steamy coconut rice.
 I’d say this recipe is relatively easy, aside from the frying itself.
 I RARELY fry any food, so it’s not something I really love to do and find it quite stressful if I’m perfectly honest.
 But since I was going for the Earls taste here – frying was the only way to achieve that restaurant-quality taste.

-Recipe for Chili Chicken
+Recipe for Chilli Chicken

 Makes 4 Servings